The idea of a Jewish Institute for Technical Education in Palestine (1901-1921)

 In order to finance the project, the aid organization had to raise private donations, as state funding was not available at the time.

 Dr. Paul Nathan met in Berlin with David Wissotzky, the son of the tea wholesaler Kalonymus Wolf (Zeev) Wissotzky, who died in 1904.
-In his will, he had stipulated that every five years he would use his inheritance to found or support a public educational institution in his name.
+In his will, he had stipulated that a public educational institution should be founded or supported in his name every five years from his inheritance.
 The first 100,000 roubles were available for distribution as early as 1909.
 The sum corresponded to a value of around 200,000 marks.
 Dr. Paul Nathan succeeded in winning David Wissotzky over to the idea of the Technikum and its long-term support.
 The family foundation had a number of requirements regarding the use of the money.
 The relationship of the new university to religion and Judaism was also defined together with the donor family.

 Another donation was made by the banker Jakob Heinrich Schiff, who was born in Frankfurt and emigrated to the USA for the first time in 1865 and for good in 1875.
 On his return from a trip to Palestine, Schiff pledged to contribute USD 100,000 (approx. 400,000 marks) towards the establishment of a university.
 He also attached conditions to his donation that excluded any religious or Zionist ideology in connection with the Technikum.
 The administrative independence of the Technion had to be guaranteed according to his wishes.
 To ensure this, a board of trustees was formed, consisting of Jewish personalities.
 In order to protect the interests of the major donors, it was supplemented by additional representatives from Europe and the USA.

 In order to build a university that would ensure the growth of the Jewish population, it was necessary to acquire a suitable plot of land that would meet current and future requirements.
-After an intensive search, Dr. Nathan decided on Haifa in the north of what was then Palestine.
-The city already fulfilled the best prerequisites for becoming the most important port city on the Syrian-Palestinian coast, as the Turkish authorities also gave it preference over Beirut.
+After an intensive search, Dr. Nathan decided on Haifa as the location.
+The city already fulfilled the best prerequisites for becoming the most important port city on the eastern Mediterranean coast, as the Turkish authorities also preferred it to Beirut.
 Haifa would develop into a future railroad construction hub.
 The planned Hejaz Railway would be connected to the Baghdad Railway via Aleppo.
 The construction of the technical center was intended to have an additional positive influence on the development of the city of Haifa, which was only at the very beginning of a favorable development.
 Jerusalem was ruled out as a location for a technical college, as it was expected that a technical college would bring with it an industrial center, as well as factories, railroad and wharf facilities.
 The initiators also considered it necessary for future students to gain practical experience in the immediate vicinity of the university during their studies.
 It was hoped that the choice of location would keep both political turbulence and religious influences away from the university.

 The application for a school permit submitted by the Board of Trustees to the Ottoman government emphasized that students would be accepted regardless of race or religion.
-After the approval of the government in Constantinople, the foundation stone was laid on April 11, 1912, halfway up the Carmel Mountains.
+Nach der Zustimmung der Regierung in Konstantinopel erfolgte am 11.
+April 1912 die Grundsteinlegung auf der halben Höhe des Karmel-Gebirges.

 Foundation stone laid on April 11, 1912 halfway up Mount Carmel

-Due to the outbreak of the First World War and the decline in financial support, the “Society of the Jewish Institute for Technical Education in Palestine” ran into financial difficulties.
-The completion and commissioning of the almost completed building was uncertain; German courts finally declared the Technikum-Vereinigung bankrupt, and on March 15, 1915, the building was auctioned off in Germany.
-The aid association bought it back and with it the sole ownership rights to the technical center, while at the same time getting rid of the project’s accumulated debts.
+Due to the outbreak of the First World War and the decline in financial support, the “Gesellschaft Jüdisches Institut für technische Erziehung in Palästina” ran into financial difficulties.
+The completion and commissioning of the almost completed building was uncertain; German courts finally declared the Technikum-Vereinigung bankrupt, and the building was auctioned off on March 15, 1915.
+The Hilfsverein bought it back and with it the sole ownership rights to the Technikum.
+At the same time, it got rid of the project’s accumulated debts.
 This happened amid protests from Russian and American Jewish sponsors, as well as the Jewish National Fund, who no longer saw their large investments in the Technikum as having their own say.

 In 1916, German troops occupied the building and used it for medical purposes and as a slaughterhouse.
 In 1917, the Turkish army took over the building and used it as a military hospital.
 After the end of the Turkish army’s resistance, the British used the building as a military base and hospital.
-The Technion was taken away by local residents and various armies and put to private use.
 In 1920, supporters of the Zionist Relief Fund acquired the property rights from the Relief Society and began to convert the neglected building into the first university of the future State of Israel.
 Among them was Jacob Schiff, who again added USD 100,000.

 The completed Technion building at the beginning of the 1920s